BrysonDeChambeauC

 The result was that he felt “a lot more at ease”, which manifested itself on the golf course with two victories in his first season as a LIV player.

-In 2024, he returned to the winner’s circle at the Majors as he won his second US Open.
-The winning margin this time was much narrower; DeChambeau played an amazing 55-yard shot out of a bunker on the 18th to get up and down and win by a single shot from Rory McIlroy.
+In 2024, he returned to the winner’s circle at the Majors as he won his second U.S. Open.
+The winning margin this time was much narrower; DeChambeau played an amazing 55-yard shot out of a bunker on the 18th to get up and down and win by a single shot over Rory McIlroy.

-The US Open traditionally finishes on Father’s Day, and DeChambeau told reporters after his victory: “This one’s for him.”
+Bryson dedicated his victory at The US Open, which traditionally finishes on Father’s Day, to his late father, telling reporters after his victory: “This one’s for him.”

 Captain DeChambeau shines as Crushers turn up the pressure